 Welcome to my practice!
-I am a licensed psychologist, specializing in addiction and eating disorders, while also treating a broad range of problematic issues such as depression, anxiety, low self-esteem, trauma, self-injurious behaviors, and relationship distress.
+I am a licensed psychologist, specializing in addiction, eating disorders, and anxiety while also treating a broad range of problematic issues such as depression, low self-esteem, trauma, self-injurious behaviors, and relationship distress.

 If you are considering therapy, are suffering, or are not satisfied with your life, important questions to ask yourself include “do you find yourself held back in life by your depression, anxiety, addiction, eating disorder, low self-esteem, etc?
 Are you waiting until you’re ‘better’ to begin certain goals, be more social, be a more loving partner/mother/friend, or start that exercise program you know would be good for you?
 Are you confused by behaviors that you keep engaging in that you are not good for you, but you can’t seem to stop?
 Have you been able to give up an unhealthy coping mechanism, only to have it replaced by another unhealthy one?”